 As part of the site visit and fiscal review protocols, Arizona Department of Education Support and Innovation staff will address allocation of resources to schools in improvement in LEAs serving a significant number of schools identified for comprehensive support and improvement and LEAs serving a significant number of schools implementing targeted support and improvement plans.
-Evidence of the LEA providing adequate additional resources allocated to schools remaining in improvement status will be reviewed.
+Evidence of adequate additional resources allocated to schools will be reviewed.
 Assistance with integrated budgeting and planning will be given.
 Additional support will be provided through the integrated support team model, involving all necessary program areas.